 I know guys, I’ve heard the old rule about only using a flat paint sheen on ceilings.
 That rule has been around for decades.

 I’m kind of imagining some crazy Madmen-style 1960’s advertising firm coming up with these rules to sell more paint.
-Personally though, I think a flat paint sheen looks boring on most ceilings.
+Personally though, I think a flat ceiling paint finish looks boring on most ceilings.